Interphaase/OpenGL/README.md

 ## How to run?
 Program was build and tested only on Windows !

-1.Download .zip file from repo/Compiled_Code
+1. Download .zip file from repo/Compiled_Code
-2.Run exe file
+2. Run exe file